-When I photographed this adobe, the sign where the Kokopelli is, replaced “Abogado,” which means an attorney in Spanish.
-This set was used as a prop in some of the famous western movies made at Old Tucson Studios Tucson, Arizona.
+When I originally photographed this adobe, the sign where the Kokopelli is, replaced “Abogado,” which means an attorney in Spanish.
+This set was used as a prop in some of the famous western movies made at Old Tucson Studios in Tucson, Arizona.
 From western movie heroes like John Wayne to current box-office stars such as Harrison Ford, many of Hollywood’s legends have walked past this structure.
 And many wood-be actors have only daydreamed of performing here.

 Look close, and you can see the technique I used while painting this landscape wall art.
 The first thing to do is to mask anything that isn’t the building.
 Masking Fluids prevent the paper from absorbing color.
 I applied a mask before I used a wash to protect areas that I wanted to remain white.
 Using a 2″broad brush while the paper is wet, I put down the colors of yellow, orange, red and cobalt blue, one after the other.
 This way they could blend.
 I then sprinkled kosher salt, to absorb some of the pigment and put saran wrap over the entire area and scrunched it up.
 When the paint dried, I peeled away the covering and wiped away the salt.
 This technique was used for Drums & Mocassins, Mondays, Taos Pueblo, and San Ysidro to name a few.

 While I love painting with watercolors, my current love is using acrylics, both heavy body, and liquid acrylics.
 Creating Sedona landscape paintings and any form of Sedona art is my current direction.